 Classes of heart failure medications

 - Medications for heart failure belong to several different classes (or families).
 Each class affects the heart in a different way, and you may need one from each group.

 - It is important to understand how they work, and what the potential side effects are.

-- These medication classes include: beta-blockers, angiotensin converting enzyme inhibitors (ACEIs) & angiotensin receptor, sacubitril/valsartan (Entresto™), ivabradine (Lancora™), diuretics (water pills), aldosterone antagonists, vasodilators & nitrates, potassium supplements.
+- These medication classes include beta-blockers, angiotensin-converting enzyme inhibitors (ACEIs) & angiotensin receptors, sacubitril/valsartan (Entresto™), ivabradine (Lancora™), diuretics (water pills), aldosterone antagonists, vasodilators & nitrates, potassium supplements.

 Medication safety tips & advice

 - Take your medications exactly as directed.
 Do not stop or start any medications without speaking to your health care provider.